Paul Stender: More jets

 After a few years with the monsters, Stender decided to sell them and concentrate on the jet/turbine end of the business.
 He was campaigning the Ramjet and Runnin' with the Devil for a few years along with the newest members to the family of jets, the Kamikaze and Green Monster Jet ATVs.

 At an airshow, he saw the wind blow a portable outhouse across the tarmac at high speed.
 This gave him the idea for a jet-powered outhouse.
-One week later a jet outhouse was racing around Big Bend, Wisconsin.
+One week later, a jet outhouse was racing around Big Bend, Wisconsin.

 Stender moved his motorsports operation to Indianapolis, Indiana, the racing capital of the world.
 There he was surrounded by race teams and racing businesses.

 At this time, he gained the nickname "Jet Car Paul".

 Discovery Channel's hit show Monster Garage was looking for something new.
 Stender had always wanted to build a jet beer truck, as he was from Milwaukee, Wisconsin.
 He found the largest allowed jet engine in the NHRA rulebook, a General Electric J-79 out of an F-4 fighter jet.
 It was 20 feet long and had 21,000 pounds of thrust and 42,000 horsepower.
-The Monster Garage crew flew to Stender's shop in Indianapolis, and, after a week of filming, they completed the J-79 powered jet beer truck.
+The Monster Garage crew flew to Stender's shop in Indianapolis, and, after a week of filming, they completed the J-79-powered jet beer truck.

 Stender next built a jet school bus.
 It was 30 feet long and had the same GE J-79 jet engine.
 It had three passenger seats in it, to give rides to media members and others.
 The jet bus was timed at an event in Texas, where it ran 367 mph, a world record for a school bus.
 It has since been featured on numerous television shows and websites.

 After giving a speech at a school, he asked what the kids would like to see him build next.
 Someone said, "jet doghouse".
 He built a jet-powered doghouse a week later.

 Stender has performed at air shows and motorsport events around the world, including in Trinidad, Puerto Rico, and Abu Dhabi.

 Vehicles Stender has owned include the Dodge RamJet that reaches speeds near 400 mph, the Port-o-Jet jet-powered outhouse that reached 70 mi per hour, the School Time Jet School Bus, the Polaris RZR-JET, the American Thunder Jet Jeep, the Armageddon Jet Funny Car, and the 267 MPH Green Monster Jet Motorcycle.
-There are even some street-legal turbine-powered vehicles, including a 928 Porche, a Chevrolet pickup truck, and a 23' Ford T-Bucket.
+There are even some street-legal turbine-powered vehicles, including a 928 Porsche, a Chevrolet pickup truck, and a 23' Ford T-Bucket.

 Media

-Stender and his vehicles have been featured in publications including FHM, Popular Science, ESPN the Magazine, Ripley's Believe It or Not!, and the National Enquirer.
-He has been featured by many American and international television outlets.
+Stender and his vehicles have been featured in various media including FHM, Popular Science, ESPN the Magazine, Ripley's Believe It or Not!, and the National Enquirer.
+He has been featured by many American and international television outlets such as Fox News, The Discovery Channel, TLC, CMT, NBC, CBS & ABC News along with others..